exadel-inc/CompreFace/ui/README.md

 Run `npm start` the web app will be available at http://localhost:4200

 _NOTE_: you will need the API to be up and running.
-Instructions to do this can be found in the README in `/dev` folder.
+Instructions to up this can be found in the README file in `/dev` folder.

 ## Code scaffolding